 Part of the reason I wanted to visit Tokyo on our honeymoon was to experience some of the downright strange things the city has to offer like rainbow spaghetti, maid restaurants, and real-life Mario Kart.
-From that list Mario Kart (aka MariCar) seemed like best choice.
+From that list Mario Kart (aka MariCar aka Street Kart) seemed like the best choice.
 You’ve probably seen videos on Facebook of tourists dressed like Nintendo characters zooming around the city on little go-carts.
 Is this even safe?
 I wasn’t sure, but I decided to sign-up before it got shut down!

 First off, the company can’t actually call themselves Mario Kart so they went with a close second, MariCar.
+And since my visit, they rebranded again as Street Kart.
 Since the go-karts are driven on the streets of Tokyo, you will need a valid driver’s license and an International Driving Permit to be able to participate.
 The permit costs $20 through AAA.
-To make a reservation with MariCar, send them a Facebook Message and a chatbot will walk you through the process.
+To make a reservation with Street Kart, send them a Facebook Message and a chatbot will walk you through the process.
 The reservation will not be confirmed until you provide a picture of your International Driving Permit so make sure to get it in advance!

 MariCar has seven locations in Tokyo and can also be found in Osaka, Kyoto, and Okinawa.
-I booked the three hour S-L course from Shinagawa which includes the Rainbow Bridge, Tokyo Tower, and Shibuya Crossing.
+I booked the three-hour S-L course from Shinagawa which includes the Rainbow Bridge, Tokyo Tower, and Shibuya Crossing.
 I decided to book the tour for the evening since it would be a cool way to see the city at night.
-The other locations offer different course so do your homework before choosing one.
+The other locations offer different courses so do your homework before choosing one.
 Our tour cost JPY 13,000 per person.

 The group then headed outside to the go-karts.
 The tour guide went through a quick tutorial and we were on our way.
 The guide made sure to take lots of pictures of the group when we were stopped at traffic lights.
 Throughout the tour, he would have our group change order so each couple had a chance to get their picture taken.